 - Quality Rating and Improvement System

 - Idaho Child Care Program Provider Support

 IdahoSTARS is a joint project between the University of Idaho's Center on Disabilities and Human Development (CDHD) and the Idaho Association for the Education of Young Children (Idaho AEYC).
-The project is funded by the Idaho Department of Health and Welfare (DHW) and a Child Care and Development Block Grant (CCDBG).
-IdahoSTARS services are being directed by staff members in seven regional offices and at the IdahoSTARS office at the University of Idaho in Moscow.
+The project is funded by the Idaho Department of Health and Welfare (DHW) through the Child Care and Development Block Grant (CCDBG).

 Phone: Call the 2-1-1 Idaho CareLine by dialing 2-1-1 or 1-800-926-2588

 Center on Disabilities and Human Development